How to Fix a Water damaged iPhone?

-My phone's speaker doesn’t work
+4. My iPhone's speaker doesn’t work

 If there is water in your speaker, using it could cause the phone to short.
 If you’ve turned your iPhone back on after letting it dry for as long as you can, try and play a ringtone or some music through your speaker.
 This will allow you to identify if there is an issue, however, it should be one of the last things to check in order to avoid your phone shorting and causing more damage.

-It is possible to get your data back if you have been backing your phone up to your computer.
+It is possible to get your data back if you have been backing your iPhone up to your computer.
 If not, then it is more difficult.
 If you have been backing it up, here are the steps to retrieve your data on a new or fixed iPhone:

 - Plug your phone into your computer and open iTunes.